 Periodical progress reports to the technical committee shall be made by its subcommittees and working groups (see also ISO and IEC Supplements to the ISO/IEC Directives).
 Meetings between their secretariats will assist in controlling the progress.

-The office of the CEO shall monitor the progress of all work and shall report periodically to the technical management board.
-For this purpose, the office of the CEO shall receive copies of documents as indicated in the ISO and IEC Supplements to the ISO/IEC Directives.
+The Office of the CEO shall monitor the progress of all work and shall report periodically to the technical management board.
+For this purpose, the Office of the CEO shall receive copies of documents as indicated in the ISO and IEC Supplements to the ISO/IEC Directives.

 To enable ISO Central Secretariat to monitor the progress of all work and to report periodically to the ISO Technical Management Board, the committee secretariat shall ensure that the ISO Central Secretariat is notified each time a new document is distributed.